 In the 1960s and 1970s, the Essex Record Office was located at Ingatestone Hall and received countless visits from groups of schoolchildren.
 Today, the Hall remains a valuable resource for teachers organising expeditions or field trips for their pupils.

-In our experience, the venue is most suitable for pupils at Key Stage 2 but older and younger students are welcome too.
+In our experience, the venue is most suitable for pupils in the last year of primary school but older and younger students are welcome too.
 The principal subject area that a visit addresses is, of course, History (particularly the Tudor period).
 The Hall is not a museum but, having been occupied by the same family for 450 years it largely retains its original form and appearance and contains furniture, pictures and memorabilia.
 William Petre, who built the Hall, was a leading Tudor statesman and the well-documented details of his life and those of his descendants illuminate many aspects of English history.

 For further details on the house please see Ingatestone Hall History.